sandeep-car/imap4/README.md

 gmail_munge.py logs into your gmail account and does some things :-) I used Python 3.9.5.

 It takes two required arguments and one optional.
-The two required arguments are: \<user\> and \<numdays\>
+The two required arguments are: \<buser\> and \<numdays\>

-\<user\> is the username of whoever you want to search for in your mailbox.
+\<buser\> is the username of whoever you want to search for in your mailbox.
 MAILER_DAEMON for example would search for bounced email messages.

 \<numdays\> is a parameter which describes the number of days you want the script to go back for.
-If \<numdays\> is 1, then it searches for all messages that match \<user\> for the last 24 hours.
+If \<numdays\> is 1, then it searches for all messages that match \<buser\> for the last 24 hours.
 If 2, then 48.

 The third optional argument is "delete".
-If you pass in this parameter then the script will find all messages from \<user\> for the last \<numdays\> days, and move them to trash.
+If you pass in this parameter then the script will find all messages from \<buser\> for the last \<numdays\> days, and move them to trash.
 Use this with care.

-If you run this with the two required options, gmail.munge.py will log into your gmail account, search for messages from <user> over \<numdays\> and spew out email addresses of the original recipients.
+If you run this with the two required options, gmail.munge.py will log into your gmail account, search for messages from <buser> over \<numdays\> and spew out email addresses of the original recipients.
 You can then take that list of recipients and remove them from your mailing list.